paolobenve/myphotoshare/README.md

 ### Known issues:

+#### Fullscreen not working on apple products

+Fullscreen capabilities aren't detected on iphone/ipad

+#### Issues related to previous scanner versions

 The scanner had bug in the past, so thumbnail generated with previous versions of the scanner could have some defect or lack something:
 * fixed height media thumbnails could result blurred
 * video thumbnails could lack the transparent video marker